1856 Democratic National Convention: Declined

 Eleven candidates were nominated for the vice presidency, but a number of them attempted to withdraw themselves from consideration, among them the eventual nominee, John C. Breckinridge of Kentucky.
 Breckinridge supported fellow Kentuckian Linn Boyd for the vice presidential nomination.
 However, following a draft effort led by the delegation from Vermont, Breckinridge was nominated on the second ballot.
 As Vermont's David Allen Smalley stated, "No Democrat has a right to refuse his services when his country calls."

 Aftermath

-The Buchanan-Breckinridge ticket went on to win the 1856 presidential election, defeating John C. Fremont with William L. Dayton from the new Republican Party, and a strong third party showing from the American Party of the "Know Nothings" represented by former President Millard Fillmore and Andrew J. Donelson.
+The Buchanan-Breckinridge ticket went on to win the 1856 presidential election, defeating John C. Frémont with William L. Dayton from the new Republican Party, and a strong third party showing from the American Party of the "Know Nothings" represented by former President Millard Fillmore and Andrew J. Donelson.